aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotations/annotation-add-delete-and-get-annotation/add-free-text-annotation/_index.md

 ---
-title: Add Free Text Annotation to PDF in C# using Aspose.PDF for .NET
+title: How to Add Free Text Annotation to PDF in C# using Aspose.PDF for .NET
-linktitle: Add Free Text Annotation
+linktitle: Free Text Annotation
 type: docs
 weight: 30
 url: /net/add-free-text-annotation/
-lastmod: "2020-12-14"
 description: This article teaches how to add Free Text Annotation to PDF in C# using Aspose.PDF for .NET.
 Learn more about how to set Callout for such annotation.
+lastmod: "2020-12-16"
 ---

 ## Add New (or Create) Free Text Annotation